- Updated on

 Our recommendation in this area is the Innovation in Government Initiative (IGI), a project of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 J-PAL is a global research centre and network of researchers whose mission is to reduce poverty by ensuring that policy is informed by scientific evidence.
 IGI is a re-granting fund: they raise funds and then select projects to support.

 IGI funds research grants, grants to support technical assistance for scale-ups of evidence-based programs, and grants to support technical assistance for the use of evidence more broadly.
-They support the partnering of governments with: J-PAL offices, J-PAL affiliated researchers, and/or the offices of Innovations for Poverty Action, a research organisation J-PAL closely collaborates with.
-IGI has so far re-granted roughly $2.6 million, funding 28 partnerships in 15 countries.
+They support the partnering of governments with: J-PAL offices; J-PAL affiliated researchers; and/or the offices of Innovations for Poverty Action, a research organisation J-PAL closely collaborates with.
+IGI has so far funded 40 proposals (representing 32 unique projects), of which five have resulted in full national-level scale-up successes.